hurrecon-model/HurreconPython/README.md

 The parameters file contains model parameters (radius of maximum winds and profile exponent) for all hurricanes and (optionally) for individual hurricanes.
 Variables: hur_id, rmw, s_par.
 This file must contain at least one record (hur_id = ALL) that specifies the default values of rmw and s_par.
+Values typically range from 20 to 100 km and 1.2 to 1.5, respectively, depending on the region.

 The land-water file is a raster GeoTiff file that specifies the cover type (water = 1, land = 2) for each cell across a region.
-The geographic coordinates and number of rows and columns of the land-water file are used to set the geographic window and spatial resolution for regional modeling.
+The geographic coordinates and the number of rows and columns of the land-water file are used to set the geographic window and spatial resolution for regional modeling.

 The boundary files are vector shapefiles that are used for creating maps of regional results.
 Files must be renamed so the first name of each file is "boundary".